-[7] In accordance with subsection 58(1) of the Department of Employment and Social Development Act, the only grounds of appeal are that:
+[7] In accordance with section 58(1) of the Department of Employment and Social Development Act, the only grounds of appeal are that:

-(a) the Board of Referees failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction;

-(b) the Board of Referees erred in law in making its decision or order, whether or not the error appears on the face of the record; or

-(c) the Board of Referees based its decision or order on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it.

-[8] A leave to appeal proceeding is a preliminary step to a hearing on the merits.
-It is a first hurdle for the Applicant to meet, but it is lower than the one that must be met on the hearing of the appeal on the merits.
-At the leave stage, the Applicant does not have to prove the case.

-[9] The Tribunal will grant leave to appeal if the Applicant shows that one of the above-mentioned grounds of appeal has a reasonable chance of success.

-[10] This means that the Tribunal must be in a position to determine, in accordance with subsection 58(1) of the Department of Employment and Social Development Act, whether there is a question of law, fact or jurisdiction whose response might justify setting aside the decision under review.

-[11] Given the foregoing, does the Applicant's appeal have a reasonable chance of success?

-[12] In his application for leave to appeal, the Applicant argued that the Board of Referees failed to take into account the employer's new evidence and the Claimant's testimony.
-He also argued that the Board's decision is based on facts whose accuracy was called into question at the hearing and that the Board disregarded the contradictory evidence in the file.
+- (a) the Board of Referees failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction; - (b) the Board of Referees erred in law in making its decision or order, whether or not the error appears on the face of the record; or - (c) the Board of Referees based its decision or order on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it. - [8] A leave to appeal proceeding is a preliminary step to a hearing on the merits.
+It is a first, and lower, hurdle for the Applicant to meet than the one that must be met on the hearing of the appeal on the merits.
+At the leave stage, the Applicant does not have to prove his or her case. - [9] The Tribunal will grant leave to appeal if the Applicant shows that even one of the above-mentioned grounds of appeal has a reasonable chance of success. - [10] This means that the Tribunal must be in a position to determine, in accordance with subsection 58(1) of the Department of Employment and Social Development Act, whether there is a question of law, fact or jurisdiction whose response might justify setting aside the decision under review. - [11] Given the foregoing, does the Applicant's appeal have a reasonable chance of success? - [12] The Applicant essentially alleges that the Board of Referees did not take into account the case law that he submitted and did not explain in its decision why this case law is not applicable to the facts in his case.
+He also disputes the findings of the Board of Referees regarding the six (6) criteria in subsection 30(3) of the Regulations, which he argues were not supported by the evidence. - [13] Finally, he maintains that the Board of Referees arbitrarily dismissed the evidence of his involvement in the business to a minor extent and the evidence of his job search during his benefit period.

-[13] After reviewing the appeal docket, the Board of Referees' decision and the arguments made in support of the application for leave to appeal, the Tribunal concludes that the appeal has a reasonable chance of success.
+[14] After reviewing the appeal docket, the Board of Referees' decision and the arguments made in support of the application for leave to appeal, the Tribunal concludes that the appeal has a reasonable chance of success.
 The Applicant raised a number of questions of fact and law whose response might justify setting aside the decision under review.